 There are many distinct designs and varieties of U.S. quarters — as listed above.

 But suffice it to say that many “type” collectors break down the entire run of quarters to only the following 5 types:

-The abbreviated list above is representative of a common means of minimizing how many coins are needed to “complete” a type set — as all minor design variations are eliminated.
+The abbreviated list above is a common means of minimizing how many coins are needed to “complete” a type set — as all minor design variations are eliminated.